 I hate when you pick a lipstick according to the color that shows through the tube only to find an almost unrecognizable tone when it hits your lips.
 That doesn't happen with MDM Flow.
 Its liquid lipsticks are the truest pigments I've tried—holding out on their promise to shroud lips in a flexible coat of color that makes them especially well-suited to darker skin tones.
 And this peachy shade is basically pure joy bottled.

 What I like most about Huda's liquid lipsticks is that they have enough grip that they won't travel down your chin or up your cheeks (even when battling an incoming tuna baguette), but they don't feel heavy.
 You can pretty much apply it and then forget it's there.
 I particularly love the darker rouge noir–esque tones, which look rather striking below mascara-free eyes, although there are some brilliant neutral shades too.

 If you like your liquid lipsticks matte, Nyx's are a pretty safe bet and come in plenty of shades, spanning fleshy tones to electric blues.
 The matte finish isn't in the slightest bit chalky (my main gripe with that texture family) and doesn't cloy or create uncomfortable friction either.
 They last a good four or five hours too.

 It may not look like a regular liquid lipstick, but I felt Marc Jacobs' deserved a shout-out because it totally acts like one.
-As soon as the crayon touches the heat of the lips, it melts into this heavenly creamy slick of colour that comes up super poppy.
+As soon as the crayon touches the heat of the lips, it melts into this heavenly creamy slick of color that comes up super poppy.
 It doesn't offer the same precision of that of a doe-foot applicator, but taking a few extra seconds of concentration to apply lipstick can't hurt.